 - Planned lodging and travel logistics for 20 ships per year, with 10 crew members each.

 Notice each of these accomplishment statements contains a number.
 Apparently, numbers are big to whomever is reading your resume.
-In an accounts-receivable position I held for three years I probably increased revenues for the company I worked for, particularly in my first year there, but by what percentage I have no idea.
-It is not common for employers to commend non-sales employees for increasing revenues — they would have to give them a raise along with the praise.
+However, we don’t all have that kind of information to include in our resumes.
+In an Billings Clerk position I held in the oil and gas industry, I probably increased revenues for the company, particularly in my first year, but by what percentage I have no idea.
+It is not common for employers to praise non-sales employees for increasing revenues — they would have to give them a raise along with the praise!

 Go back in your mind to your previous jobs and think about what you did in each role.
 Be sure to have a notebook handy to jot down your memories.
 Really devote some time to this and use this little system to get the memories flowing.
 Ask yourself: